CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 * `text[]`
 * `integer[]`, `smallint[]`, `bigint[]`, `double precision[]`, `real[]`, `numeric[]`
 * `json`
-* other data types may be supported, but are output as strings
+* other data types may be supported, with output as strings

 #### *Example of a spatial table*